PierfrancescoSoffritti/configurable-threejs-app/README.md

 # ConfigurableThreejsApp

-This project is a 3D web-based application built with Three.js.
-The webpage is served by an internal server.
+This project is a configurable 3D web-based application built with Three.js.
+The webpage is served from an internal Node.js server.

 ## How to start

 ### Install

-To use this project you need to download all the required node modules from npm, to do that run this commands from the root folder of the project
+To use this project you need to download all the required modules from npm, to do that run this commands from the root folder of the project

 ```
 cd server